 With the rediscovery of the great civilizations of Mesopotamia (including Sumer, Babylonia, and Assyria) in the 19th century came a deluge of long-lost texts and myths.
 Surprisingly, this included a number of stories involving heroes surviving catastrophic floods.
 The epics of Gilgamesh and Atrahasis from the second millennium BC come immediately to mind.
 Scholars have pointed out the clear parallels between these earlier myths and the stories in Genesis (including Noah’s Flood).

 Of course, the exact relationship of these various stories remains debated.
-LDS scholar Hugh Nibley, for instance, theorized that these myths derived from the same earlier event but were transformed over time as they were handed down through generations.
+Latter-day Saint scholar Hugh Nibley, for instance, theorized that these myths derived from the same earlier event but were transformed over time as they were handed down through generations.
 Other scholars argue for direct literary dependence between Genesis and the earlier Mesopotamian material.
 Whatever their relationship, scholars agree that the flood stories of Mesopotamia and the story of Noah’s Flood all participated in the same broader literary and mythic culture of the ancient Near East.

 Why do the number of animals that went into the ark vary in the Bible?